Sailing on the Ship

 From suggestions on what to wear on board to how to store your valuables to tips on healthy travel, here you will find details and guidelines to help you prepare for your voyage.

 Throughout the day, our guests wear a mix of active resort wear.
 Dining room attire is casual during the day; however, swimsuits, cover-ups/robes and baseball hats are not appropriate.
 If you do not wish to change for a meal in the afternoon or evening, alfresco dining on deck is available.
 After 6 pm, casual daytime attire is not appropriate.
 Shorts and baseball caps are not permitted for men or women.

 For days in port, be sure to bring comfortable walking shoes.
 Check with your travel agent for special items you might want to pack for your destination and the time of year you are traveling.

 There are bathrobes, kimonos and slippers in each stateroom for your use during the cruise.
-Other amenities include a clothes brush, shoehorn, hair dryer, soap, Aveda shampoo and conditioner, body lotion, sewing kit and umbrella.
+Other amenities include a clothes brush, shoehorn, hair dryer, soap, ETRO S.P.A.
+Exclusive Sea bath products packaged exclusively for Crystal Cruises, sewing kit and umbrella.